Cyxuan0311/Cyxuan0311/README.md

 </p>

 - 👋 Hi, I’m Frames from China-WuHan.
-- 👀 I’m interested in C/C++ && Linux && Operation System.
+- 👀 I’m interested in C/C++ && AI infra && HPC.
 - 😁 I’m studying in college.
 - 📫 How to reach me: cyxvvv@gmail.com
 - 😜 I like reading and watching movies.